 - Make a solid, team-based decision: Talent acquisition is a shared responsibility and no hiring decision should be made without the backing of the team.
 After all no employee can thrive without team support.
 Therefore, the team must be actively included in the hiring process.

 - Excel at onboarding: Agile practices are unbeatable in getting new people up to speed once on board.
 Prior to that, however, pre-integration activities, interactions, and access to information can further enhance the onboarding experience, without losing out on the otherwise idle period between contract and first day at work.
 Post onboarding support includes communication and touch points to avoid unnecessary hire’s remorse.

-A high quality recruitment process reduces the risk of bad hires, subsequent disruptions to the flow, and performance of the team(s).
+A high-quality recruitment process reduces the risk of bad hires and subsequent disruptions to the flow and performance of the team(s).